willfindlay/ling1100-final/notes.md

     - most lines are not perfect
 - the imperfect way of doing it:
     - S -> any syllable
-    - W -> only unstressed syllables
+    - W -> only unstressed syllables unless one syllable word
-    - exception: the line-initial W can be any syllable IF it's a 1-syllable word
+    - exception: the first W can be stressed for any word
 - not identical to WSWSWS pattern but does not depart far

 ## Metrical Tension/Counterpoint